The new look of Shut Theory, explained.

 Another reason I won't support Firefox is why bother?
 If it doesn't behave correctly, why should it look okay?
 That is my question to all of those who develop things with one thing in mind, that it should work on all browsers, and gracefully degrade to older ones.
 They never explained themselves!
 I always argued, and will always argue, if users are dumb enough not to get a new browser, why do we encourage them?
 And if browser manufacturers are arrogant enough not to unite their standards, let us not encourage them!

 That's right, no more ugly tables, I wanted to do that a long time ago but lack of time and guts prevented me.
 I always imagined it to turn out very clumsy, but now that CSS support is getting more mature, things turned out to be amazingly simple.

 I read this article once on the web, and instantly fell in love with the idea, but please do take note, my navigation is so simple this technique actually works well.
 Has the navigation been more complex, I would not have done it, users need to see head start, what this website offers them.

-What I basically write here is anything goes, it is not directed to those who do not know me personally, rather to my friends, family, and co-workers at esense, and to my future employers 🙂
+What I basically write here is anything goes, it is not directed to those who do not know me personally, rather to my friends, family, and co-workers, and to my future employers.

-So, I basically think it is unprofessional to allow comments (you can always email me though).
+So, I believe it is unprofessional to allow comments.
 When I visit a good article page, looking for information that is going to help me to do a task that is supposed to be done in 2 hours, it drives me crazy to see the number of comments below it.
 I think too much information is going to kill us!